webofdata/specification-archived/specification.md

 </pre>

+The client MUST not write to the socket.
+The client reads from the server and receives either an entity representation (like those provided in the 'get-changes' response) or a JSON object that contains a

-## Web Of Data Query Protocol
+## Query Operations

-The WebOfData Query Protocol (WOD-QP).
-WOD-QP is designed to facilitate the retrieval of the representation of a given subject, and the retrieval of those subjects that reference (are connected to), a given subject.
+The WebOfData Query operations are designed to facilitate the retrieval of the representation of a given subject, and the retrieval of those subjects that reference (are connected to), a given subject.

-The protocol is intended to work both in controlled (secure,closed networks) and open environments (on the web).
+The protocol is intended to work both in controlled (secure, closed networks) and open environments (on the web).
 It seperates the use of URIs as identifiers from the use of URLs as references to resolvable resource representations.

 ### Protocol

-TODO: introduce a service document with rel-types that provide a better quality REST interface.

-A server offering the WOD-QP is a web application that exposes the following endpoints:

 <pre>
 GET /query?subject=&lt;uri&gt; =&gt; returns a representation of the subject.